-The City of Airdrie Roads department maintains and repairs roads, back lanes and sidewalks.
+The City of Airdrie Roads department maintains and repairs roads, back lanes and sidewalks, curbs and gutters.

-From April to October, repairs are undertaken on roads, back lanes, curbs, gutters and sidewalks identified in the regular patrols and annual survey of conditions.
-Repairs are prioritized and the most severe ones are scheduled first.
-Work is performed as weather permits.
+Areas that need repairs are identified in regular patrols and annual conditions surveys.
+Repairs are prioritized and the most severe issues are scheduled first.
+Work is performed from April to October.

 Grading is done to improve drainage, rutting and reduce potholes.
 All gravel alleys throughout the City will be graded at least once (if required) and re-assessed for additional maintenance as required.

-The Roads department asks that you remove vehicles and other items from the alley that may impede maintenance (Traffic Bylaw No. B-14/2016 2020 Consolidation (pdf))
+The Roads department asks that you remove vehicles and other items from the alley that may impede maintenance.

-The dust control program treats rural, gravel roadways with a calcium chloride solution in front of residents' homes in order to minimize the dust created by motor vehicle traffic.
+The City treats rural, gravel roadways with a calcium chloride solution in front of residents' homes to minimize dust created by motor vehicle traffic.

 The program usually begins in late May and is completed by mid-June, weather and road conditions permitting.

-The City of Airdrie provides one dust control application at no charge to rural residents.
+One dust control application is applied at no charge to rural residents.
 The application is 100 lineal meters on either side of the driveway, for a total of 200 metres.

 To be included in the annual program, the main residence must be within 150 metres of the centre line of the roadway fronting the residence.